Harry Harris (boxer): Vacating the Championship

 After defeating Palmer, Harris had difficulty maintaining his bantamweight status and began to box more often as a featherweight, requiring him to vacate his World Bantamweight Championship not long after returning to the United States.

 On February 27, 1902, he drew in six rounds with New London boxer Austin Rice at the Pyramid Athletic Club in Chicago.
 Rice would contend for the World Featherweight Championship and later become a close associate and frequent opponent of fellow New London boxer and future Panamanian Heavyweight Champion Abe Hollandersky.

 On March 26, 1902, Harris met Danny Daugherty at the Penn Art Club in Philadelphia, losing in a six-round newspaper decision.
 Daugherty had taken a version of the World Bantamweight Championship in March, May, and August 1900 against Steve Flanagan, and Tommy Feltz, though this was a version of the title recognized by few sanctioning bodies today.
 By the fifth round, Harris was becoming groggy, and shaking, though managed to hold off Daugherty using clinches and backing away through the rest of the bout.
 The fight was not considered to be a close decision.
 Daugherty sparred with and was mentored by the great Terry McGovern during much of his career.

 By newspaper decision, in their last meeting on December 14, 1905, Harris bested fellow Jewish Chicagoan boxer Barney "Kid" Abel in three rounds at Jack Cooper's Athletic Club in New York City.
 Abel was an important featherweight who fought long reigning featherweight champion Abe Attell twice in 1902, and once in 1905 as well as meeting the great Benny Yanger.
 It was to be his last meeting with a noteworthy featherweight, and he would eventually move up to the lightweight class.

 Harris was never knocked out, and finished his primary career in 1906 with a record of 15 knockouts in 39 wins, with 7 draws and 5 no decisions.

 Personal life and boxing retirement

 Harris's twin brother Sammy, also a top boxer, died suddenly at age 20.

 Harris worked briefly in theater as an actor after his boxing career.
 According to legend, one day while boxing he met A. L. Erlanger at the gym, who asked him for instruction in the finer points of boxing.
 Erlanger was impresario of Klaw and Erlanger, which ran the New Amsterdam Theater.
 Impressed by Harris, Erlanger brought him into the business.
 Harris eventually became a manager and treasurer of the Amsterdam Theater in New York City from 1902 to 1906, fighting very few bouts during the period.
-He married actress Desiree Lazard around 1906, while she played a lead at the Amsterdam's showing of the George Cohan play "Forty-five Minutes from Broaday".
+He married actress Desiree Lazard around 1906, while she played a lead at the Amsterdam's production of the George Cohan play Forty-five Minutes from Broadway.